Composting on an industrial scale

 Our expertise in designing, building and operating industrial-scale composting facilities is helping businesses manage their biodegradable waste and turn it into a valuable resource that’s better for the environment and the bottom line.

-We own six facilities and are building more.
+We own multiple facilities and are building more.
 Our composting facilities are in Virginia, North Carolina and Ireland.
 View locations

 Our services include dewatering and add-ons for anaerobic digestion.
 We dewater, transport and recycle all types of compostable materials and compost-compatible wastes.
 We also offer add-on services and technologies for anaerobic digestion and bioenergy facilities and design-build-operate (DBO) services for customer-owned composting plants.
 Learn more about McGill services

 We compost indoors using sophisticated composting technologies.
 McGill operations are indoor, industrial-scale facilities using advanced systems and technologies with computerized monitoring and biofiltration.
 Total control over the composting environment means rapid throughput and premium compost products with proven performance and reliable consistency.
 Indoor operations allow us to capture all processing air for biofiltration.
 Biofilters mean we greatly minimize odors.
 Process description

 We compost food waste, biodegradable plastics, sludge and more.
 Yard waste, paper and cardboard, food waste, water treatment residuals, biodegradable plastics, pallets, sheetrock and other biodegradable materials are no problem for our process.
 More about accepted materials